 It can be difficult at times, but take some time off and let your body rest.
 Otherwise, Christmas can become exhausting and no longer exciting.

 Donate to Charity

-There are many people who are struggling at the moment, so if you can, please try and donate.
-Even if it is as little as a couple of tins, or clothes you no longer need – every little helps.
+There are many people who are struggling at the moment, so if you can, please try to donate.
+Even if it is as little as a couple of tins, or clothes you no longer need, every little helps.

 Don’t Forget About Those Who Are Vulnerable

 This pandemic can be an isolating time for those who have been shielding since March.
 Find new ways to include these people; hopefully, it will help to calm any anxieties about “missing out”.

 As it is winter and cold, many activities have now ventured indoors.
 For this reason, fall in love with your passions once again.
 This way, you can make the most of being at home.